ppibburr/mruby-girffi/README.md

 * Built in enhancements for `GObject`, `Gtk` and `WebKit`
 * Ruby style method invokation. `(self, string_required, may_be_null, callback, out_param)` becomes `(string, *o, &b)`.
 * Instantly write applications using the latest GObject based libraries. (nightly builds, even your own, if you compile your own typelibs)
+* Generate documentation for built libraries with [mruby-girffi-docgen][mrb-girffi-docgen]

 Cons
 ===